zoltantoth0409/liferay-portal/readme/7.1/BREAKING_CHANGES.markdown

 #### How should I update my code?

-In the rare case that a component is affected, it is recommended that the code is migrated to use the `metal-soy` module instead, extending properly from the `Metal.js` provided `Component` classes.
+In the rare case that a component is affected, it is recommended that the code is migrated to use the `metal-soy` module instead.
+You can do this by extending the `Metal.js` provided `Component` classes.

 #### Why was this change made?

 The removed module exposed a legacy version of `soyutils`.
-This caused inter- operability issue between applications using different versions of the Closure Template library.
+This caused interoperability issues between applications using different versions of the Closure Template library.

 ---------------------------------------